Just1truc/NetflixLike-Citrus/README.md

 ## Usage <a name=“usage”></a>

-If the project is launch, you can now check it going on any browser using this url:
+If the project is started, you can now check it by going on any browser using this url:

 ```bash
 http://locahost:3000/